 CMMS vs EAM, what Will Be Your Choice?
 Look at the trades and the headlines and you will find Enterprise asset management (EAM) software and computerized maintenance management systems (CMMS) as a realistic way to reduce expenses and increase revenues.
 Many regard EAM as CMMS on steroids and do not paint the true picture of it.
 Let’s look at the basic definitions of both of these streams, as well as some of the key differences between EAM and CMMS systems.
 Let’s see EAM vs CMMS!

 What is EAM software?

-Enterprise asset management software offers a more robust methodology for documenting equipment and their parts including warranties, schematics, and computer-aided design (CAD) drawings.
+Enterprise asset management software offers a more robust methodology for documenting equipment and its parts including warranties, schematics, and computer-aided design (CAD) drawings.
 Many of the benefits from enterprise asset management (EAM) software result from the ability to exchange data from other systems and subsystems despite these interfaces being not trivial in design or construction.

 What is CMMS?